rackerlabs/rackspace-how-to/content/general/billing-services-overview.md

 3. To download an invoice, click the **PDF** link or the **CSV** link at the top-right corner of the screen.

-To view past invoices, go to the the navigation pane on the left and select a different date from the **Bill Date** drop-down menu.
+To view past invoices, go to the navigation pane on the left and select a different date from the **Bill Date** drop-down menu.

 ### Manage payment methods